 It goes without a doubt that performance evaluation and performance management are not easy tasks.
 It is said that it takes a village to raise a child and it is only fair to think that it would take a whole nation to get performance management right.
 But that's not the case with the evolution of technology and human capital platforms.

-What is your take on performance evaluation and performance management?
+What is your take on this performance evaluation guide and performance management?
 Share your thoughts in the comments section below.